-As many as 115,000 Royal Mail staff went on strike on Thursday to demand better pay and working conditions.
+About 110,000 Royal Mail staff went on strike on Thursday to demand better pay and working conditions.
 It was the first of 19 days of strikes planned to coincide with the peak holiday shopping season, including Black Friday and Cyber Monday.

 “Postal workers are facing the biggest assault on their pay, jobs, terms and conditions in the history of Royal Mail,” Dave Ward, the CWU’s general secretary said in a radio interview Thursday that the union posted on Twitter.

 Royal Mail has said that most letters will not be delivered on strike days, and customers should expect delays to parcel deliveries.
 It would deliver as many tracked parcels and those tagged for fast-track delivery as possible on strike days, the company added.